jameslawler/notes/docs/portuguese/verbs/todo/achar.md

 1. Finding an Item:

-   - Portuguese: "Eu acho as chaves no bolso."
+   - Portuguese: Achar um objeto - ex: Eu achei as chaves no meu bolso.
-   - English: "I find the keys in my pocket."
+   - English: Find an object - e.g: I found the keys in my pocket.

 2. Thinking or Believing: